dylan-lang/dylan-programming-book/source/start.rst

 Dylan signals an error because the ``+`` function does not know how to operate on string arguments.

-#. *Environment note:* The Dylan implementation defines the exact
+.. topic:: Environment note:

-   wording of error messages, and what happens when an error is signaled.
+   The Dylan implementation defines the exact wording of error messages, and what happens when an error is signaled.
 If your implementation opens a Dylan debugger when an error is signaled, you now have an opportunity to experiment with the debugger!

 We can redefine the variables to include a type constraint, which ensures that the variables can hold only numbers.
 We specify that